Tickets

 • UNESCO World Heritage Site: 1987

-• Number of visitors per year: Over 1 million guests annually
+• Number of visitors per year: Over 1.6 million guests annually

-• Function: Burial for poets and writers
+• Function: Burial space for poets and writers

-Why visit Westminster Abbey Poet's Corner?
+Why visit the Poets’ Corner at Westminster Abbey

-• Pilgrimage for literature enthusiasts: Poet's Corner is a burial ground for several renowned poets, writers, and playwrights, including William Shakespeare, the Bronte Sisters, Jane Austin, Charles Dickens, and many more.
+• Pilgrimage for literature enthusiasts: Poets’ Corner is a burial ground for several renowned poets, writers, and playwrights, including William Shakespeare, the Bronte Sisters, Jane Austin, Charles Dickens, and many more.
 It is also a resting ground for a number of actors, clergymen, and musicians.

-• History written all over the grounds: The tradition of interring literary figures in Poets' Corner began with Geoffrey Chaucer in 1400 and was solidified when Edmund Spenser was laid to rest nearby.
+• History all over the grounds: The tradition of interring literary figures in Poets' Corner began with Geoffrey Chaucer in 1400 and was solidified when Edmund Spenser was laid to rest nearby.
 When you are here, you will learn so much about the commemoration of great literature giants.

-Here are some of the famous names under each memorial type.
+Here are some of the famous names under each memorial type:

-thomas hardy poets corner westminster abbey
+poet's corner at westminster abbey

 Burial